What is the difference between Theft, Robbery, and Burglary?

 Next, and the last type of theft we will discuss, is Burglary.
 Burglary cases occur when a person enters a location that they are not allowed.
 Inside the location, they have an intent to commit a criminal or unlawful act.
 For example, a person goes into somebody else’s house.
 Inside the house, they have the intent to steal items from the house.
 They take items from the house.
 They leave.
 This is a Burglary.
 The house wasn’t theirs.
 Neither were the items.
 Ultimately, they did something unlawful, inside a residence, against the permission of the owner.

-Moreover, a Burglary requires specific element of intent.
+Moreover, a Burglary requires a specific element of intent.
 Specifically, the intent to do wrong inside the location.
 This is sometimes difficult for the state to prove.
 Consider a person entering into a house they don’t have permission to enter.
 However, they simply walk around and leave.
 In this example, this may or may not be a Burglary.
 It’s only a Burglary if the intent was to do wrong once inside the residence.
 This intent is often the point of debate.
 This is often more true in cases where the Burglary is caught in the act.
 For example, a Burglar is caught entering a house.
 However, the Burglary didn’t take anything from the house.

 In this case, the prosecution may struggle to prove criminal intent.
 For example, what if he was homeless and wanted a place to sleep?
 Or, what if he was drunk and stumbled into the wrong home by accident?
 The easier cases for the prosecution involve an actual crime inside the house itself.
-Punishment for Burglary is straight forward.
+Punishment for Burglary is straightforward.
 It’s considered an F2, punishable by up to 15 years.
 People who commit armed burglaries or do violence inside elevate the offense to a life felony.

 In conclusion, there are many types of theft.
 There are simple thefts.
 There are more involved thefts.
-Each theft carries their own penalties and their own defenses.
+Each theft carries its own penalties and their own defenses.
 Consult with an experienced criminal defense lawyer to handle your case.